letsencrypt/cp-cps/CPS.md

 ### 4.9.6 Revocation checking requirement for relying parties

-Relying Parties who cannot or choose not to check revocation status, but decide to rely on a certificate anyway, do so at their own risk.
+Relying Parties should verify the validity of certificates via CRL or OCSP prior to relying on certificates.
+Relying Parties who cannot or choose not to check certificate expiration or revocation status, but decide to rely on a certificate anyway, do so at their own risk.

 See Section 4.5.2.